 Endometrioma.
 A: Transverse sonogram through the pelvis in a patient with a left adnexal mass.
 A thick-walled left adnexal cystic mass (E) is seen adjacent to the uterus (U).
 B: Endovaginal sonogram of the left adnexa demonstrates a thick-walled cystic mass with calcification in the wall (C) and echoes (E) within the cyst.
 While neither of these findings is specific for an endometrioma, they are suggestive of that diagnosis.
 This patient had this mass for over 1 year without significant change and at laparoscopy was found to have an endometrioma.
 (Used, with permission, from Peter W. Callen, MD.)

 Bilateral endometriomas.
 A: Sagittal sonogram identifies a sonolucent mass (M) superior to the uterus (U).
 B: The transverse scan confirms bilateral cystic masses (M).
-C: A sagittal MRI scan corresponds to the ultrasound examination and identifies ...
+C: A sagittal MRI scan corresponds to the ultrasound examination ...